 Overall, Ms Rigell and Dr Trieu explained that, “Innovation will continue to drive specialty spend.
 Generics will help in certain areas, especially if biosimilars in the autoimmune space but not until 2023.”

 They also noted that when examining specialty spend, looking at the big picture is extremely important.
-While specialty comprises a substantial portion of total spend, 40% to 60% is paid under Medical benefit.
+While specialty comprises a substantial portion of total spend, 40% to 60% is paid under medical benefit.
 Different sites of care for medical specialty claims include injections and infusions of speciality medications provided for:

 A challenge often faced when dealing with specialty spend has to do with J-Codes.
-According the information Ms Ridell and Dr Trieu presented, J-codes lack the specificity needed for NDCs, details on how they are administered, and present problems in claim systems, causing ineffectively utilization data and management.
+According the information Ms Ridell and Dr Trieu presented, J-codes lack the specificity needed for national drug codes, details on how they are administered, and present problems in claim systems, causing ineffectively utilization data and management.

-To offset unnecessary spend and management difficulties, Ms Rigell and Dr Trieu explained that integrated strategies improve utilization management, claims editing, and retrospective DUR.
+To offset unnecessary spend and management difficulties, Ms Rigell and Dr Trieu explained that integrated strategies improve utilization management, claims editing, and retrospective drug utilization reviews.
 A top suggestion was making changes to the site of care, moving the member to the most cost-effective site for drug administration (usually from the hospital outpatient to MD office or home infusion/center).

-Lastly, Ms Rigell and Dr Trieu explained that the main takeaways from the information presented is that; (1) specialty spend will continue to outpace traditional drug spend; (2) Get the “big picture” on your specialty spend; (3) Uncover waste and potential savings in the medical specialty spend; and (3) Implement integrated strategies to manage your specialty spend.
+Lastly, Ms Rigell and Dr Trieu explained that the main takeaways from the information presented is that; (1) specialty spend will continue to outpace traditional drug spend; (2) get the “big picture” on your specialty spend; (3) uncover waste and potential savings in the medical specialty spend; and (3) implement integrated strategies to manage your specialty spend. —Edan Stanley